An Empirical Study of Fault Localization in Python Programs: Related Work

 It is also important to note that there are several technical differences between ours and Widyasari et al.'s methodology.
-First, we handle ties between suspiciousness scores by computing the \einspectso rank (described in~\autoref{sec:design:classic-metrics}); whereas they use average rank.
+First, we handle ties between suspiciousness scores by computing the \einspectso rank (described in~\autoref{sec:design:classic-metrics}); whereas they use average rank (as well as other effectiveness metrics).
 Even though we also take our subjects from \bip, we carefully selected a subset of bugs that are fully analyzable on our infrastructure with all fault localization techniques we consider (\autoref{sec:design:subjects}, \autoref{sec:design:experimental-setup}); whereas they use all \bip available bugs.
 The selection of subjects is likely to impact the value of \emph{some} metrics more than others (see~\autoref{sec:design:classic-metrics}); for example, the exam score is undefined for bugs that a fault localization technique cannot localize, whereas the top-$k$ counts are lower the more faults cannot be localized.
 These and numerous other differences make our results and Widyasari et al.'s incomparable and mostly complementary.
 A replication of their comparison following our methodology is an interesting direction for future work, but clearly outside the present paper's scope.
+In \autoref{sec:future-work-widyasari} we present some additional data, and outline a few directions for future work that are directly inspired by Widyasari et al.'s study~\cite{Widyasari:2022}.